NVIDIA/NeMo/README.md

 ## 8. Changelog
 <a id="markdown-changelog" name="changelog"></a>

+**NeMo Megatron 22.06.RC1**
+* Relative Position Embedding for T5 optimized for Korean language
+* Sequence Parallelism and Selective Activation Checkpointing for GPT-3
+* Hyperparameter tool update for with Sequence Parallelism and Selective Activation Checkpointing for GPT-3
+* GPT-3 with PP P-Tuning and Prompt Tuning
+* Operation fusions to speed up T5
+* DGX A100 40GB configurations for GPT-3

 **NeMo Megatron 22.05.01**
 * Cloud service providers: support for Microsoft Azure (performance validated up to 36 `Standard_ND96amsr_A100_v4` instances)